Cost-Effective Design of Grid-tied Community Microgrid

 Diverse performance metrics and evaluation techniques are used to assess the effectiveness and efficiency of the MG system.
-The metrics under consideration include:
+The metrics under consideration include the following aspects.

-\subsubsection{MG Economic Performance}
+\subsubsection{MG economic performance}

 Evaluating the economic performance of the MG is a crucial aspect of its overall feasibility and sustainability.
 The NPC is a widely used metric to assess the total cost of owning and operating a MG over its lifetime.
 The NPC is calculated using the following equation: